-Monday 28 March 2022
+Monday, 28 March 2022

 The Tory Stakes in the P&O Dispute

 The sacking of 800 P&O workers a fortnight ago has stung the Tories into action.
-It's not often heavily unionised workers find support among the right wing press - the last time was probably the 1992 pits closure programme - but for the Tory-aligned editorial offices, the brazen arrogance of P&O boss, Peter Hepplethwaite, admitting he broke the law for failing to consult with the RMT and Nautilus, and would do it again, was too much for their readers for them to affect indifference, let alone hostility.
+It's not often heavily unionised workers find support among the right wing press - the last time was probably the 1992 pits closure programme - but for the Tory-aligned editorial offices, the brazen arrogance of P&O boss, Peter Hepplethwaite, admitting he broke the law for failing to consult with the RMT and Nautilus, and would do it again, was too much for their readers for the right wing press to affect indifference, let alone hostility.

 What is true of the papers is true of the Tories themselves.
 The problem with pretending to be the party of hard work, of promising jam tomorrow means you are expected to provide bread and butter today.
 And since Brexit, bad economic news has been unremitting.
 Energy price rises, cost of petrol, food inflation, Boris Johnson can repeat the "fastest growth in the G7" all he wants - people are seeing the costs every time they look at their supermarket receipts.
 Because the Tories are vulnerable here transport secretary Grant Shapps has been forced to move.
 One, because they're on the hook of public opinion for this.
 There's no chance of blaming RMT militancy and expecting to be believed.
 And second, other ferry services were darkly hinting they were about to follow suit.
 Suddenly, a problem with a single employer might become a sector-wide issue.
 And with public sympathy already in organised labour's corner, the spectre of a popular repoliticisation of industrial relations and the fallout from that is on the cards.
 This has forced the Tories on from mealy-mouthed support for the P&O workers to doing something we don't often see: giving a concession.